gemfire/gemfire-developer-website/content/blog/speak-up-or-be-eliminated/index.md

 If the health monitor decides a member has crashed it may not have actually crashed.
 The failure to communicate may be due to networking problems.
 A member in this situation will execute a forced-disconnect and then will go into a reconnecting state.
 If the network problems are resolved, this member will rejoin the cluster.

 If the member really crashed, say, due to a hardware failure then recovery depends on the platform.
-When using GemFire for Kubernetes, the GemFire Operator will automatically spin up a new pod to replace the failed one.
+When using GemFire for Kubernetes, the GemFire operator will automatically spin up a new pod to replace the failed one.
 That pod will host a cache server that will join the cluster and will take over the responsibilities of the failed one.
-When running GemFire without the assistance of the GemFire Operator, then it is up to an administrator to use gfsh to replace failed members.
+When running GemFire without the assistance of the GemFire operator, then it is up to an administrator to use gfsh to replace failed members.

 ## Summary